paulhhallam/CohortSetup/README.md

 	Under PSACohortInstanceScheduler
-		This creates the role that allows the organisation owner account to schedule instance (EC2 and RDS) shutdowns
+		This creates the role that allows the organisation owner account to schedule instance (EC2 and RDS) shutdowns Record the output of this script as it will be needed for configuring the Organisation schedule manager

 IMPORTANT
 =========